iotaledger/common-rs/packable/packable/README.md

 Values of a type can be serialized and deserialized if the type implements the `Packable` trait.
 The serialization strategy used for each type is up to the user.
-However, `Packable` can also be derived, this provides a cosistent serialization strategy.
+However, `Packable` can also be derived, this provides a consistent serialization strategy.

 For more information about the design of this crate please read the `Packable`,